giantswarm/app-test-suite/README.md

 config file are the same as for command line, just with truncated leading `--`.
 You can check [this example](examples/apps/hello-world-app/.ats/main.yaml).

-The configuration is made this way so you can put your defaults into the config file, yet override them with env variables or command line when needed.
+The configuration is made this way, so you can put your defaults into the config file, yet override them with env variables or command line when needed.
 This way you can easily override configs for stuff like CI/CD builds.

 ## Execution steps details and configuration